hemantsonawane95/openstack-horizon-ui-vprotect-extensions/README.md

 # Development

 See https://docs.openstack.org/horizon/latest/contributor/quickstart.html#setup.

-This plugin should be cloned in `openstack_dashboard`, which is inside the horizon folder (that means the file structure should be the same as in Horizon, since this plugin is just an extension).
+This plugin should be cloned in `openstack_dashboard` folder.